I WANT TO RIDE MY BICYCLE

 As with anything, there are all kinds of cons to bike lanes too, but it’s hard to refute the objective facts, especially when it comes down to public safety and health.
 Some cities have taken bike lanes to the extreme by widening bike lanes, even going so far as removing a full lane for motorists, like in some parts of Denver, CO.
 Which, both motorists and cyclists agree, is totally unnecessary because it causes a lot of traffic backups and the bike lanes really don’t need that extra space.

-At any rate, implementation of these lanes are happening without any real consideration of maintenance of them.
-Especially if there are any obstructions between the motorist lanes and the cycling lanes.
+At any rate, implementation of these lanes are happening without any real consideration of maintaining them, especially if there are any obstructions between the motorist lanes and the cycling lanes.

-Here’s the tricky part: Beyond getting local government to competently implement a bike-lane initiative — Cleaning and maintaining these bike lanes.
+Here’s the tricky part: Beyond getting local government to competently implement a bike-lane initiative — Cleaning and maintaining these bike lanes are often overlooked.
 Just like the streets they run parallel to, they need cleaned periodically to ensure there’s no debris in the path of cyclists that could pose a hazard.
-Thing is, these are typically boxed in by barriers or reflective markers, effectively preventing your normal street sweeping operations to clean these lanes.
+Thing is, these can be boxed in by barriers or reflective markers, effectively preventing your normal street sweeping operations to clean these lanes.
 In most cities that put in a half-hearted or compromise-filled effort to implement bike lanes, there’s no barrier to get in the way so a standard street sweeper will do the job.
 But for those lucky few cyclists that have the barriers in place to keep them safe, this one’s for you.

 That’s where we come in.
 With the introduction of smaller street/sidewalk sweepers, including our 100% electric Dulevo Dzero² Electric Mini Sweeper ⚡, you can easily maintain and clean these bike paths.
 The cab is very comfortable for the operator with Air Conditioning, Radio, Photochromic Windows (they darken when exposed to sunlight), rear view camera, and exceptional control features, the Dzero² is perfect for this type of application.
 With the best technology, Dulevo has designed this sweeper to work for a full 8 hours before needing recharged so you can cover maximum ground with this machine.
 If fuel-powered machines is more your speed, we also have you covered with the Dulevo 850 Mini Sweeper which is very similar to the Dzero².